“Democracy & Assessment Series— Your Voice Matters!” Episode 4: Future Opportunities

 Dr. Divya Bheda, she/her(s), is the Director of Education and Assessment at ExamSoft Worldwide LLC.
 She has over a decade of experience in leading program evaluations, assessments, and social justice training.
 She champions curricular innovation and andragogical/pedagogical excellence through assessment.
 Her work spans general education, administration, academic programs, certificates, and student services.
 She approaches data, strategic-planning, and decision-making using a formative, utilization-focused, equity-building lens.
 She is committed to advancing collaborative, transformative, and restorative learning in a safe space for professional accountability and growth for all higher education professionals.
 She has experience in online, and brick and mortar educational contexts building organizational responsiveness and catalyzing student success.

 Dr. Michael Seelig is an Institutional Effectiveness Officer at Medgar Evers College, CUNY.
 Michael began his career as a high school English teacher in California and, after earning his doctorate at the University of Southern California, worked in various state policy and central office roles across the country focusing on college readiness.
-He made the transition to higher education to lead work that expanded partnership capacity between Medgar Evers College and the high schools of central Brooklyn in order to increase the math and English proficiency of incoming college students.
-Michael currently focuses on planning, assessment, and building internal systems within the college to improve its capacity to be responsive to the needs of first generation and first time freshman and operate in a more streamlined manner.
+He made the transition to higher education to lead work that expanded partnership capacity between CUNY and the high schools of central Brooklyn.
+Michael currently focuses on planning, assessment, and building internal systems within the college to improve its capacity to be responsive to the needs of first generation students.
 His research interests lie at the intersection of K12 and college and how the policies and issues of K12 impact higher education.

 Dr. Natasha Jankowski, Higher Education & Assessment Consultant, N/A